onap/integration/bootstrap/vagrant-onap/README.md

 The documentation of this project was written in reStructuredText format which is located under the [docs folder](../blob/master/doc/source/index.rst).
-It's possible to format this documents to HTML using Sphinix python tool.
+It's possible to format these documents to HTML using Sphinix python tool.

     $ tox -e docs